Driving lessons and specialist driving instructors

 When you book your test, let the DVA know if you:

-- are deaf or have severe hearing difficulties
+- are deaf or have severe difficulty hearing

 - are in any way restricted in your movements